jamesjnadeau/lnconsulting.com/content/portfolio/geothermal/waring-residence.md

 	<div class="row">
 		<div class="col-md-6" >
 			<div class="well" >
-				<h3>Waring Residence</h3>
+				<h3>South Hero Residence</h3>
+				<h4>South Hero, VT</h4>
 				<p>

-   L.N.
-Consulting was retained to complete the HVAC design for a geothermal HVAC system.
-We are also completing electrical interconnection consulting/design services.
+   HVAC design for a geothermal system and electrical interconnection consulting and design services.
 The residence has approximately 7500 s.f. of living space.
-The geothermal system is based upon a standing column well linked to multiple water to air heat pumps for living spaces and a water to water heat pump for radiant heat and domestic water heating.
+The geothermal system utilizes a standing column well linked to multiple water to air heat pumps for living spaces, and a water to water heat pump for radiant heat and domestic water heating.
 The design includes a solar domestic water heating system as well.
-Our design included the bathroom ventilation, energy recovery ventilation for the living spaces, and the kitchen ventilation system.
-The project is currently in the construction phase.
+We included the bathroom ventilation, energy recovery ventilation for the living spaces, and the kitchen ventilation system.
 </p>

-				<p>South Hero, VT</p>
-				<p>Russell Waring</p>
-				<p>3T Architects</p>
+				<p>Architect: 3T Architects</p>
-				<p>Red House Construction, Dunbar Oehmig (802) 373-0015</p>
-				<p>$ 3.0 million</p>
+				<p>Construction Manager: Red House Construction</p>
+				<p>Project cost: $3.0 million</p>
-				<p>To be complete 2010</p>
+				<p>Completed 2010</p>
 				<p></p>

 			</div>